TotallyInformation/node-red-contrib-uibuilder/docs/nodes/uibuilder.md

 The URL field defines the last part of the URL for this uibuilder instance.

-!> When setting up a new uibuilder node, you will note that you cannot change many settings until you have set the URL and deployed the change.
-This is to ensure that the node has the server folder to work with.
-Once the folder exists, you can make other changes.

 A URL of `test` will result in a full URL that looks something like `http://localhost:1880/test`.
-(Of course, yours may look different depending on your setup).
+(Yours may look different depending on the configuration of Node-RED's settings).

 The Open button just below the URL will open this default location.
 The actual file that is opened is `/test/index.html`.